 - a.
 During 2018-2019, a major goal was to increase donor relations from the Dean's office and with departments - i.
-CAS encouraged increase contact with department heads and the Foundation, and arranged the Foundation to hold a workshop for best practices with donor relations for department heads and sent gifts from the College for all gift received from donors. - ii.
-We instituted new thank you note policy for stewardship - iii.
-I went on fundraising trips during the Fall 2018 and reached out to many donors directly throughout the year. - 6.
-Oversee troublesome areas ranging from Title IX concerns, to student conduct, to faculty sanctions - 7.
-Implement changes to student survey of instruction used by the college - a.
+CAS encouraged increase contact with department heads and the Foundation, and arranged the Foundation to hold a workshop for best practices with donor relations for department heads and sent gifts from the College to all donors. - ii.
+A more structured stewardship policy was created, including more frequent written communications to donors. - iii.
+I went on fundraising trips during the Fall 2018 and reached out to many donors directly throughout the year.

+- 7. Oversaw troublesome areas Ranging from Title IX concerns to student conduct to faculty sanctions - 8.
+Implemented changes to student survey of instruction (SSI) used by the college - a.
 CAS has seen a significant decline in responses rates for the online student survey of instruction.
-To better understand this and possible changes, we began discussions with departments and CAS Faculty Council - b.
-We have encouraged additional SSI instruments as necessary to ensure adequate feedback for faculty at the department-level and have engaged department heads in proactively assessing response rates, especially for untenured faculty and faculty teaching general education. - 8.
-Develop new programs/growth areas for OSU-Tulsa - a.
-With opportunities to grow OSU-Tulsa, CAS help several meeting with OSU-Tulsa leadership and CAS departments.
-We have proposed a number of new programs that we can offer at OSU-Tulsa and have starting hiring within Integrative Biology and Plant Biology to begin to launch pre-health, pre-pharmacy and pre-forensics degree options within these two programs on the OSU-Tulsa campus.
-Additional programs will be added in 2019-2020. - 9.
-Streamlined department reporting process a.
+To better understand this and possible changes, we began discussions with departments and CAS Faculty Council. - b.
+We have encouraged additional SSI instruments as necessary to ensure adequate feedback for faculty at the department level and have engaged department heads in proactively assessing response rates, especially for untenured faculty and faculty teaching general education. - 9.
+Developed new programs/growth areas for OSU-Tulsa - a.
+With opportunities to grow OSU-Tulsa, meetings with OSU-Tulsa leadership and CAS departments were arranged, and a number of new programs were proposed for delivery at OSU-Tulsa, including supporting hiring within Integrative Biology and Plant Biology to begin to launch pre-health, pre-pharmacy and pre-forensics degree options on the OSU-Tulsa campus.
+Additional programs were added in 2019-2020. - 10.
+Streamlined department reporting process - a.
 To better prepare departments to set goals and track progress, we changed the department reporting structure.
-Each department is tasked to choose 3 areas to strategically focus on, and annually departments will report on their progress towards goals set within each area.

-10. A&D and RPT

-- a.
-Initiated discussions to better align A&D and RPT at the unit level - b.
-Encouraged connection between A&D and RPT to broader strategic plans and goals of the unit
+Each department is tasked to choose 3 areas to strategically focus on, and annually departments will report on their progress towards goals set within each area. - 11.
+Appraisal & Development (A&D) and Reappointment, Promotion and Tenure process (RPT) - a.
+Initiated discussions to better align the annual A&D process and the RPT at the unit level - b.
+Encouraged connection between A&D and RPT to broader strategic plans and goals of the unit - 12.
+Engaged Magellan Executives to develop department level retreats - a.
+To facilitate team building, resolve conflict and begin the process of developing department-level strategies, Magellan Executives worked with three departments in Spring 2019 during two all-day retreats for each department.